-The expression of this first nontrivial order in terms of a general auxiliary metric $\gamma_{ab}$ gives the non-minimal couplings which are necessary to the consistency of the formalism and, thus, the source to which the field $h^{ab}$ couples at first order: the traceless stress-energy tensor.
-Higher orders can be directly evaluated from that expression of the first order to construct the infinite series of partial actions $\{\mathscr{A}_n\}_{n=1}^{\infty}$ and the corresponding sources.
-In other words, one only needs to know the form of the free action and the source to which the graviton couples at first order to construct the entire series, thus justifying the constructive character of the self-coupling procedure.
+The expression of this first nontrivial order in terms of a general auxiliary metric $\gamma_{ab}$ gives the non-minimal couplings which are necessary to the consistency of the formalism and, thus, the source to which the field $h^{ab}$ couples at first order.
+Higher orders can be directly evaluated from this first order using Eq. \eqref{eq:iterecur} to construct the infinite series of partial actions $\{\mathscr{A}_n\}_{n=3}^{\infty}$ and the corresponding sources.